nytimes/Store/README.md

 **Note**: When using a Parser and a disk cache, the parser will be called AFTER fetching from disk and not between the network and disk allow your persister to work on the network stream directly.

-If using SQLLite we recommend working with SqlBrite.
+If using SQLite we recommend working with SqlBrite.
 If you are not using SqlBrite an Observable can be created rather simply with `Observable.fromCallable(() -> getDBValue())`

 ### Middleware - SourcePersister & FileSystem